brotatotes/bht-automation/bht gen 3/John/Chapter 11/John 11 32 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-21-2023 03:10:23
+- Timestamp: 12-25-2023 20:34:01
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 80
+- BHT Word Count: 87
-- BHT Commentary Usage: 39.06%
+- BHT Commentary Usage: 37.5%
-- BHT Quality Score: 1.4619519896816036
+- BHT Quality Score: 1.6838289405568616
 - Generate Attempts: 5 / 5
 - ChatGPT injected words (64):
-	['action', 'administered', 'and', 'as', 'at', 'be', 'before', 'beyond', 'by', 'can', 'christ', 'comfort', 'deep', 'evident', 'expected', 'extends', 'falls', 'feet', 'find', 'further', 'great', 'grief', 'healing', 'her', 'herself', 'him', 'his', 'honor', 'hope', 'impassioned', 'in', 'is', 'jesus', 'mary', 'no', 'of', 'offers', 'ordinances', 'overwhelming', 'physical', 'power', 'preached', 'presence', 'prostrating', 'recognition', 'reminds', 'requiring', 's', 'she', 'shows', 'solace', 'sorrow', 'speaks', 'that', 'the', 'this', 'times', 'us', 'volumes', 'we', 'weeping', 'wherever', 'who', 'words']
+	['about', 'actions', 'alive', 'and', 'are', 'arrival', 'at', 'authority', 'be', 'been', 'belief', 'beyond', 'brother', 'but', 'by', 'characterized', 'conveying', 'cry', 'customs', 'depth', 'down', 'falling', 'feet', 'few', 'grief', 'had', 'heartfelt', 'her', 'his', 'honors', 'if', 'impassioned', 'in', 'is', 'jesus', 'mary', 'men', 'moment', 'of', 'ordinary', 'power', 'presence', 'present', 'profound', 'recognizing', 'reflects', 'response', 's', 'seeking', 'significant', 'solace', 'sorrow', 'speak', 'still', 'that', 'the', 'this', 'to', 'trust', 'unwavering', 'volumes', 'weeping', 'words', 'would']
-- ChatGPT injected words (significant words only) (39):
+- ChatGPT injected words (significant words only) (40):
-	['action', 'administered', 'christ', 'comfort', 'deep', 'evident', 'expected', 'extends', 'falls', 'feet', 'find', 'great', 'grief', 'healing', 'honor', 'hope', 'impassioned', 'jesus', 'mary', 'offers', 'ordinances', 'overwhelming', 'physical', 'power', 'preached', 'presence', 'prostrating', 'recognition', 'reminds', 'requiring', 's', 'shows', 'solace', 'sorrow', 'speaks', 'times', 'volumes', 'weeping', 'words']
+	['actions', 'alive', 'arrival', 'authority', 'belief', 'brother', 'characterized', 'conveying', 'cry', 'customs', 'depth', 'falling', 'feet', 'grief', 'heartfelt', 'honors', 'impassioned', 'jesus', 'mary', 'men', 'moment', 'ordinary', 'power', 'presence', 'present', 'profound', 'recognizing', 'reflects', 'response', 's', 'seeking', 'significant', 'solace', 'sorrow', 'speak', 'trust', 'unwavering', 'volumes', 'weeping', 'words']

 ### Logs
-- Attempt 1 BHT: In John 11:32, Mary's grief is so overpowering that she falls at Jesus' feet, weeping.
-Her action is more impassioned and her words are fewer compared to her sister Martha.
-She echoes Martha's initial statement, emphasizing her personal loss.
-Mary's deep sorrow leaves her unable to say more, only to weep.
-This act of falling at Jesus' feet shows great honor and recognition of His power, which extends beyond His physical presence.
-Wherever Christ is preached, His presence can be expected.
+- Attempt 1 BHT: Mary's response to Jesus's arrival is marked by her impassioned weeping and falling down at his feet.
+While Mary's words are fewer, her actions speak volumes about her profound grief.
+It is evident that she has been deeply affected by the death of her brother and feels a personal loss.
+The powerful image of Mary falling at Jesus's feet is a demonstration of the extraordinary honor and reverence she holds for him.
+Her heartfelt cry captures her belief that if Jesus had been present, her brother would still be alive.
+Although Mary's words are brief, they convey the depth of her sorrow and her unwavering trust in Jesus's power.
-- 🔄 John 11:32 (attempt 1, 83 words, 34.43% quotes quality score: 1.6153458700768566, V2 normalized quality score: 45.05, commentator tiers 1-3: 24.09%, 39.88%, 36.03%)
+- 🔄 John 11:32 (attempt 1, 115 words, 39.19% quotes quality score: 1.7387138695042479, V2 normalized quality score: 49.15, commentator tiers 1-3: 23.74%, 38.93%, 37.32%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: Mary's intense grief in this passage is revealed through her impassioned action of falling at Jesus' feet, weeping.
-Her words are fewer compared to her sister Martha, but carry a powerful message of personal loss.
-By falling at Jesus' feet, Mary honors Him and acknowledges His presence and power that extends beyond His physical presence.
-This story reminds us that wherever Christ is preached, we can expect His presence and find comfort in His words.
+- Attempt 2 BHT: Mary's response to Jesus's arrival is marked by her impassioned weeping and falling down at his feet.
+Her profound grief is evident in her actions, as she demonstrates extraordinary honor and reverence for him.
+Her heartfelt cry captures her belief that if Jesus had been present, her brother would still be alive.
+Though her words are brief, they convey the depth of her sorrow and her unwavering trust in Jesus's power.
-- 🔄 John 11:32 (attempt 2, 76 words, 37.5% quotes quality score: 1.741988739282014, V2 normalized quality score: 49.26, commentator tiers 1-3: 21.09%, 40.89%, 38.02%)
+- 🔄 John 11:32 (attempt 2, 74 words, 43.1% quotes quality score: 1.630139009045656, V2 normalized quality score: 45.54, commentator tiers 1-3: 22.96%, 35.26%, 41.78%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'PASSAGE' FOUND IN BHT!
-- Attempt 3 BHT: Mary's overwhelming grief is evident as she falls at Jesus' feet, weeping.
-Her impassioned action speaks volumes, requiring no further words.
-By prostrating herself before Him, Mary shows great honor and recognition of Jesus' power that extends beyond His physical presence.
-This serves as a reminder that wherever Christ is preached and His ordinances administered, His presence can be expected.
-In times of deep sorrow, we can find solace and comfort in the presence of Jesus, who offers healing and hope.
+- Attempt 3 BHT: Mary's response to Jesus's arrival is characterized by her impassioned weeping and falling down at his feet.
+Her actions speak volumes about her profound grief, and her heartfelt cry reflects her belief that if Jesus had been present, her brother would still be alive.
+Her words are few but significant, conveying the depth of her sorrow and her unwavering trust in Jesus's power.
+In this moment, Mary honors Jesus beyond the ordinary customs of men, recognizing his authority and seeking solace in his presence.
-- 🔄 John 11:32 (attempt 3, 82 words, 38.46% quotes quality score: 1.4613570791030528, V2 normalized quality score: 39.93, commentator tiers 1-3: 21.96%, 38.61%, 39.43%)
+- 🔄 John 11:32 (attempt 3, 87 words, 37.5% quotes quality score: 1.6838289405568616, V2 normalized quality score: 47.33, commentator tiers 1-3: 22.32%, 35.54%, 42.14%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Mary's profound sorrow is expressed as she falls at Jesus' feet, weeping.
-Her act of prostrating herself before Him is a powerful display of honor and recognition of His power.
-It signifies that Jesus deserves reverence beyond what is customary for men.
-It reminds us that the presence of Christ can be expected wherever He is preached and His ordinances administered.
-In times of deep pain, encountering Jesus brings solace and the assurance of His healing and comforting presence.
+- Attempt 4 BHT: Mary's response to Jesus's arrival is marked by her impassioned weeping and falling down at his feet.
+Her actions demonstrate her profound grief and honor for Jesus.
+Her heartfelt cry reveals her belief that if Jesus had been present, her brother would still be alive.
+Though her words may be few, they convey the depth of her sorrow and unwavering trust in Jesus's power.
+Mary's act of falling at his feet signifies her recognition of Jesus's authority and her desire for solace in his presence.
-- 🔄 John 11:32 (attempt 4, 80 words, 39.34% quotes quality score: 1.3053218037774912, V2 normalized quality score: 34.75, commentator tiers 1-3: 16.71%, 38.8%, 44.49%)
+- 🔄 John 11:32 (attempt 4, 90 words, 38.98% quotes quality score: 1.6587079854246998, V2 normalized quality score: 46.49, commentator tiers 1-3: 21.68%, 36.61%, 41.71%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Mary's overwhelming grief is evident as she falls at Jesus' feet, weeping.
-Her impassioned action speaks volumes, requiring no further words.
-By prostrating herself before Him, Mary shows great honor and recognition of Jesus' power that extends beyond His physical presence.
-This reminds us that wherever Christ is preached and His ordinances administered, His presence can be expected.
-In times of deep sorrow, we can find solace and comfort in the presence of Jesus, who offers healing and hope.
+- Attempt 5 BHT: Mary's response to Jesus's arrival is marked by her impassioned weeping and falling down at his feet.
+Her actions demonstrate her profound grief and honor for Jesus.
+Her heartfelt cry reveals her belief that if Jesus had been present, her brother would still be alive.
+Though her words may be few, they convey the depth of her sorrow and unwavering trust in Jesus's power.
+Mary's act of falling at his feet signifies her recognition of Jesus's authority and her desire for solace in his presence.
-- 🔄 John 11:32 (attempt 5, 80 words, 39.06% quotes quality score: 1.4619519896816036, V2 normalized quality score: 39.95, commentator tiers 1-3: 21.75%, 38.81%, 39.43%)
+- 🔄 John 11:32 (attempt 5, 90 words, 38.98% quotes quality score: 1.6587079854246998, V2 normalized quality score: 46.49, commentator tiers 1-3: 21.68%, 36.61%, 41.71%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ John 11:32 bht prompt v0.8 (80 words, 39.06% quotes)
+- ✅ John 11:32 bht prompt v0.8 (87 words, 37.5% quotes)
-- quality score: 1.4619519896816036, V2 normalized quality score: 39.95, commentator tiers 1-3: 21.75%, 38.81%, 39.43%)
+- quality score: 1.6838289405568616, V2 normalized quality score: 47.33, commentator tiers 1-3: 22.32%, 35.54%, 42.14%)